 Custom Shop Solid State Tape Echo (CS-SSTE)

-This item is now exclusively sold by us, right here. you will not find it anywhere else in the world.
+This item is now exclusively sold by us, right here. you will not find it in any stores!

 FREE SHIPPING!
 (USA only) and very cheap shipping everywhere else in the world!

 We now allow a “3 day tryout” for you to decide if you’re happy with your purchase.
 If not, you may return the item for a full refund minus all shipping costs.
 All Returns for SSTE, TTE, ECF, or TERC incur a 15% Restock Fee, no exceptions.You must contact us via email within 3 days of the item being in your possession and we will facilitate the return.

 We rarely have one that's not spoken for, so grab it while you can.These are always the latest version, with the new & improved playback head mount, Roller mount, roller, and tape cart!
 With Full factory Warranty!
 If this item shows "Sold Out" you can buy a "slight cosmetic blem" here

 Power Requirements: All FulltoneTape Echoes can be easily & quickly modified internally for any country's wall voltage via the simple instructions in the manual.